dmatseku/AbstractVM/README.md

 # AbstractVM #

-This is a virtual machine that is based on stack storage and the calculation of basic arithmetic expressions.
+AbstractVM is a 42 school project.
+This is a virtual machine based on storing on the stack and calculating basic arithmetic expressions.

 ## Syntax ##